 If there is significant concern about a child an informal meeting will take place and a bespoke support plan will be formulated.
-Initially this will involve the class teacher, teaching assistant, Mrs Peters and Mrs Reid however accessing external agencies might be discussed.
+Initially, this will involve the class teacher, teaching assistant, Mrs Peters or Mrs Reid.
+However, accessing external agencies might be discussed.